robot5000-design/ms1-band-website/README.md

 been possible to verify the functionality of the iTunes link without a valid iTunes account.
 Link checker showed a server side problem with this link.

+As was pointed out on the Code Institute Slack community and by my mentor the 404 page has limited functionality.
+It is only for broken internal link of which there are none.
+However, it can be tested by modifying the web address to be incorrect in the browser address bar.
+Note that if a forward slash is added to the end of the address the 404 page appears unstyled.
+Thanks again to the Slack community for pointing this out.

 ---

 ### **5. Deployment**